tmk/alps64/README.txt

 Silk fix:                                           DONE 10/09
     placement of K70, K40
     value of resistor:10K -> 1K
-Capslock for Cherry Stepped 1.25u:
+Capslock for Cherry Stepped 1.25u:                  DONE 10/09
     Someone may use Cherry keycaps with stem adapters. never seen 1.25u stepped Capslock for Alps, normally 1.5u stepped or 1.75u(no stepped) for Alps